magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ## src/cljc

-Even if `boot` is so nice that allows you to modify the `environment` from the REPL with the `set-env!` function, the updating of the `build.boot` file is one of the rare cases where I prefer to stop the IFDE, make the changes and then restart it.
+Even if `boot` is so nice that it allows you to modify the `environment` from the REPL with the `set-env!` function, the updating of the `build.boot` file is one of the rare cases where I prefer to stop the IFDE, make the changes and then restart it.